circlefin/payments-sample-app/README.md

 # A Sample Payments Application

-Here you will find a sample web application that demonstrates some of the features of the Circle Payments API.
+Here you will find a sample web application that demonstrates some of the features of the [Circle Payments API](https://staging.circle.com/en/payments-api).

 ## Circle API Documentation Portal

-For full details on what you can do with Circle's APIs and how to use them, please check the documentation portal [here](https://developers.circle.com).
+For full details on what you can do with Circle's APIs and how to use them, please check the [API documentation portal](https://developers.circle.com).

 ## Clone and configure the sample app